ldr709/drop-by-value/README.md

 back and forth, and also function as convenience methods for creating and destructuring `DropGuard`s.

-You may be wondering why `drop_move` takes a `DropHandle` rather than passing in the inner structure `DropGuardInner`, which would behave correctly for destructuring and would drop the members individually without calling `drop` again when it goes out of scope.
+You may be wondering why `drop_move` takes a `DropHandle` rather than just passing the inner structure `DropGuardInner`, which would behave correctly for destructuring and would drop the members individually.
 However, you wouldn't easily be able to call a `&self` or `&mut self` function, which would want an instance of `DropGuard` instead.
-It would require reconstructing the `DropHandle` again so that it can be borrowed, then carefully destructuring it after the call to avoid infinite `drop` recursion.
-`DropHandle` allows you to avoid this error prone construction by implementing `Deref` for the outer structure.
+It would require reconstructing the `DropGuard` again so that it can be borrowed, then carefully destructuring it after the call to avoid infinite `drop` recursion. `DropHandle` allows you to avoid this error prone construction as it implements `Deref` for the outer structure, so you can call its methods directly.

-See `drop_move_wrap!`'s docs for its full supported syntax.
+See `drop_move_wrap!`'s docs for the macro's full supported syntax.
 See the source for `DropGuard` for the full example.